sparkbox/standard/foundry_governance.md

 Manages the Foundry Calendar
 - Plans out the pacing of posting articles and physically posts them to EE and Twitter.

+## Structure & Fit Editor (typically same as Editor in Chief)
+- Does initial editing of articles for structure, flow, and content.
 - Adds deadlines and follows up with authors.

-## Structure & Fit Editor (typically same as Editor in Chief)
-Does initial editing of articles for structure, flow, and content.

 ## Peer Reviewers
 Checks for technical accuracy of content.